rubwexler/CS1101/README.md

 is the most valuable lesson they will learn.</p>

 <p>Included in this repo are the syllabus, discussion assignments, learning journals, and programming
 assignments.
-No quizzes or exams.</p>
+No quizzes or exams.
+No completed assignments.
+This repo is here to help you prepare for this course and to see if this computer science program is for you. </p>

 <br />